HanneWhitt/llm-aligned-rl/README.md

 ## **2.** Summary of approach
-This work describes an attempt to quickly produce an RL agent trained to behave in alignment with human values using feedback from an LLM.
+This work describes an attempt to quickly produce an RL agent trained to behave in closer alignment to human values using feedback from an LLM.
 The approach taken comprised the following major steps:

 1. **Task environment.** Selection of a small grid-based repesentation of domestic setting called ‘Homegrid’, modified from original research by Lin et al. [[1]](#lin).
 Edits made so that the environment contained three important objects, placed at random: a robot (agent), a fruit (task target), and a cat (an item of moral value) which could be crushed if the robot passed over it (moral violation).